-- EMS Departments are authorized to stockpile large quantities of Atropine, 2-PAM, autoinjectors, and supplies (e.g., needles, syringes). - GMVEMSC drug bags include: - 2 DuoDotes (Atropine (2 mg) and 2-PAM (600 mg) administered through a single autoinjector). - 2 Pediatric AtroPens (1 each: 0.5 mg, 1.0 mg) - 1 Multi-dose 1 mg vial of Atropine
+- EMS Departments are authorized to stockpile large quantities of Atropine, 2-PAM, autoinjectors, and supplies (e.g., needles, syringes). - GMVEMSC drug bags include: - 2 DuoDotes (Atropine (2 mg) and 2-PAM (600 mg) administered through a single autoinjector). - o 2 Pediatric AtroPens (1 each: 0.5 mg, 1.0 mg) - o 1 Multi-dose 1 mg vial of Atropine - Dayton MMRS maintains a supply of organophosphate and cyanide antidotes in each county in Ohio Homeland Security Region 3. - o To obtain Dayton MMRS antidotes: call 937-333-USAR (8727).
+The closest department with an antidote cache will respond as a mutual aid request. - o Dayton MMRS antidotes may be requested for incidents too small to require a CHEMPACK. - If requesting a CHEMPACK, simultaneously call 937-333-USAR (8727) and request MMRS antidotes.

-- Sodium Thiosulfate 12.5 gm/50 ml vial - Dayton MMRS maintains a supply of organophosphate and cyanide antidotes in each county in Ohio Homeland Security Region 3. - To obtain Dayton MMRS antidotes: call 937-333-USAR (8727). - o Dayton MMRS antidotes may be requested for incidents too small to require a CHEMPACK. - If requesting a CHEMPACK, simultaneously call 937-333-USAR (8727) and request MMRS antidotes.
+CHEMPACK Resources:

-Chempack Resources:
+- Containers with enough antidotes to treat about 500 victims of a nerve agent or organophosphate incident - CHEMPACK procurement: - o ♦ Obtain MCP approval - In an MCI, contact OSP Central Dispatch 866-599-LERP (5377) and request a CHEMPACK and indicate that it meets both of the following criteria: - o The Organophosphate or nerve agent has been identified, or patients are exhibiting signs and symptoms of exposure. - o AND the need for antidotes is greater than the available resources. - Simultaneously contact 937-333-USAR (8727) and request additional Nerve Agent Antidotes: - Regional drug cache to be used for incidents too small for a CHEMPACK - Has additional drugs that are not available in the CHEMPACK (e.g., Cyanide antidotes) - OSP Central Dispatch will: - Notify closest CHEMPACK hospital

-- Containers with enough antidotes to treat about 500 victims of a nerve agent or organophosphate incident - CHEMPACK procurement: - • Obtain MCP approval - • In an MCI, contact OSP Central Dispatch 866-599-LERP (5377) and request a CHEMPACK and indicate that it meets both of the following criteria: - The Organophosphate or nerve agent has been identified, or patients are exhibiting signs and symptoms of exposure. - AND the need for antidotes is greater than the available resources. - o Simultaneously contact 937-333-USAR(8727) and request additional Nerve Agent Antidotes: - Regional drug cache to be used for incidents too small for a CHEMPACK - Has additional drugs that are not available in the CHEMPACK (e.g., Cyanide antidotes) - OSP Central Dispatch will: - Notify closest CHEMPACK hospital - Dispatch Troopers to deliver the CHEMPACK to the MCI's staging area. - o Troopers will expect EMS to sign a form indicating receipt. - CHEMPACK contains: - Atropine-blocks effects of excess acetylcholine - 0.5 mg AtroPen autoinjectors (for patients < 40 pounds) - 1.0 mg AtroPen autoinjectors (for patients 40-90 pounds) - Multi-dose vials - Pralidoxime Chloride (2-PAM)-reduces levels of acetylcholine - 600 mg autoinjectors - Multi-dose vials - Diazepam (Valium)-treats seizures. - Convulsive Antidote, Nerve Agent (CANA) (10mg Diazepam autoinjector) - Multi-dose vials - Mark I Kits (for patients > 90 pounds) - 2 mg Atropine autoinjector - 600 mg 2-Pam autoinjector - CHEMPACK types (both contain same drugs) - Hospital CHEMPACK contains more multi-dose vials for more precise dosing of children and long-term patients.
+- o Dispatch Troopers to deliver the CHEMPACK to the MCI's staging area. - o Troopers will expect EMS to sign a form indicating receipt. - CHEMPACK contains: - o Atropine-blocks effects of excess acetylcholine - 0.5 mg AtroPen autoinjectors (for patients < 40 pounds) - 1.0 mg AtroPen autoinjectors (for patients 40-90 pounds) - Multi-dose vials - o Pralidoxime Chloride (2-PAM)-reduces levels of acetylcholine - 600 mg autoinjectors - Multi-dose vials - o Diazepam (Valium)-treats seizures. - Convulsive Antidote, Nerve Agent (CANA) (10 mg Diazepam autoinjector) - Multi-dose vials - o Mark I Kits (for patients > 90 pounds) - 2 mg Atropine autoinjector - 600 mg 2-Pam autoinjector - CHEMPACK types (both contain same drugs) - O Hospital CHEMPACK contains more multi-dose vials for more precise dosing of children and long-term patients.
 Hospital CHEMPACKs are partitioned into thirds, each being marked with a red, yellow, or blue dot.
 Hospitals have the option to keep the red dot materials for potential use at their hospital.
 If a hospital opens its CHEMPACK, it must notify OSP Central Dispatch.
-(Hospitals may also request material from Dayton MMRS by calling 937-333-USAR(8727). - EMS CHEMPACK contains more auto-injectors for ease of administration in the field. - Limitations of CHEMPACKs: - Only useful against nerve agents or organophosphate - o Only to be utilized when other resources are inadequate for number of victims. - CHEMPACKs opened contrary to guidelines will not be replaced by CDC and will result in the loss of a \$250,000 asset.
+(Hospitals may also request material from Dayton MMRS by calling 937-333-USAR (8727). - o EMS CHEMPACK contains more auto-injectors for ease of administration in the field. - Limitations of CHEMPACKs: - Only useful against nerve agents or organophosphate - o Only to be utilized when other resources are inadequate for number of victims. - o CHEMPACKs opened contrary to guidelines will not be replaced by CDC and will result in the loss of a \$250,000 asset.